Ouest (department)

 It is the jurisdictional seat of the national capital, the city of Port-au-Prince.

-It has an area of 4982.56 km2 and a population of 4,029,705 (2015 Estimate).
-Due to the Ouest being the biggest and most populated department.
+It has an area of 4982.56 km2 and a population of 4,029,705 (2015 estimate), making it both the largest department by area and the most populated department in Haiti.

 History

-Taino Period
+Taino period

 The department was part of the Xaragua kasika under the leadership of Anacaona.

 There are many native settlements in the department notably around Akaya, Azuei Lake, Yaguana, the island of Guanabo and Goava.
 It is understood that the Azuei Plaine region was used as a hunting ground for the natives.

 The island of Gonave is the last point of refuge for the Taino natives.

-Spanish Period
+Spanish period

 One of the only Spanish settlements in the area was a destroyed Spanish town called Santa-Maria-de-la-Paz-Verdadera, the actual city of Tabarre.

-French Period
+French period

 The earliest French settlement in the area was a hospital named Morne L'Hopital.
 In the second half of the 18th century, the French wanted to build a new colonial capital outside the troubled North.
 One of the suggestions was Petit-Goâve but later they chose the region of l'Hopital building which would become the City of Port-au-Prince.

-English Period
+English period

 In 1793 the city fell to the British troops where they built the Fort-National until Toussaint gained it back for the French government.

-Haitian Period
+Haitian period

 Haitian Revolution

 Many maroon troops controlled the mountain around Port-au-Prince mainly Romaine-la-Prophetesse and Lamour Dérance and Cangé.

 Around 1772, Romaine-la-Prophétesse acquired a plantation named Trou Coffy in the department (likely in what is now Fondwa), becoming a prominent coffee grower and trader.
 In 1791 and 1792, during the early Haitian Revolution, Romaine led some thirteen thousand slaves and rebels in freeing slaves from and burning the provinces plantations and briefly controlling two major cities, Léogâne and Jacmel.

-First Ogé and Chavannes organized more than 300 blacks the Suisses to rebel against their so-called master.
-Caradeux the rough slave master in the region orderer their execution in Omòl.

-Then in 1791, Pétion, Pinchinnat, Beauvais, and more rebelled against the French authority and reclaimed their civil rights.
+Ogé and Chavannes organized more than 300 blacks the Suisses to rebel against their so-called master.
+Caradeux the rough slave master in the region orderer their execution in Omòl.In 1791, Pétion, Pinchinnat, Beauvais, and more rebelled against the French authority and reclaimed their civil rights.
 After the Battles of Pernier, Croix-des-Bouquets, and Mirebalais they gained a Concordat, although the slaves did not gain anything.

 In Arcahaie, on May 18, 1803, the generals of the North and West and Maroons met for a Congress and chose Jean-Jacques Dessalines as commander of the Armée Indigènes and chose the Haiti Flag designed by Catherine Flon.